Carlisle Indian Industrial School

 and their descendants who lived the experiment,

-to celebrate with those who prospered from it,
+celebrate with those who prospered from it, and

 Much of the text on these pages reflect the collaborative efforts of

-Barbara Landis and Genevieve Bell, and are not associated
+Barbara Landis and Genevieve Bell, and none of this work

 with the Cumberland County Historical Society.